 Shop for Saint Matthew

 Looking for a patron saint to help you with your finances?
 Saint Matthew might be just the ticket!
-No matter what your financial situation, Saint Matthew can help you get ahead.
-Check out our selection of Saint Matthew products and find the perfect one for you!
+No matter what your financial situation is, Saint Matthew can help you get ahead.
+Check out our selection of Saint Matthew products like this Saint Matthew Tapestry and find the perfect one for you!

 Key Takeaway Saint Matthew

 The name Matthew means God’s gift.
 In the story of his calling, Mark and Luke call him “Levi.”
 Perhaps this was his original name, and when he became a disciple, Jesus gave him a new name.
 It has also been proposed that he was simply a member of the Levite tribe.

 What is the definition and meaning of patron saints, and why were these individuals chosen to be patrons of causes, professions, and countries?

 In Christian religions, including the Roman Catholic religion, the term “Patron” refers to holy and virtuous men and women who are regarded as defenders of a specific group of people or a country.
 There is a patron for virtually every cause, country, profession, or special interest.
 St. Matthew is the patron of accountants, bankers, bookkeepers, customs officers, money managers, stockbrokers, and tax collectors.

 Little is known about St. Matthew, except that he was the son of Alpheus and was most likely born in Galilee.
 He worked as a tax collector, which was a despised occupation during Christ’s time.